-In order to assess any potential ecological issues or constraints related to this development, both in demolition and/or construction and in operation, I have considered the extent to which the development could impact upon the ecological features of the area, or the development's likely "Zone of Influence".
-Given the small scale of the proposed development and the activities likely to take place, I consider the Zone of Influence to consist of the area contained within the site boundary and its immediate surroundings, as well as a stretch of the River Itchen up to approximately 0.5km downstream of the site.
+In order to assess any potential ecological issues or constraints related to this development, both in demolition/construction and operation, I have considered the extent to which the development could impact upon the ecological features of the area, or the development's likely "Zone of Influence".

+Given the small scale of the proposed development, the activities likely to take place, and the fact that the site is low-lying in relation to its surroundings and almost entirely contained by embankments and other barriers to the movement of species and potential pollutants, I consider the Zone of Influence to be limited to the site itself and its immediate surroundings.
+An exception to this is made for Bats, as discussed in the relevant section below.